WaterDeez/Vaxorn/README.md

 ###  Project Vaxorn is a lightweight solution for Amazon FBA sellers wanting a Google Sheet's database for all of their seller data.
 # Features
-- Written Google Appscript Javascript
+- Written in Google's Appscript Javascript Framework
 - Quick, and Cost-efffective Integration
 - Does not rate limit API access `(planned)`